REST API Documentation

 Recommended Value: 30000

-Failure Message: Request timed out while waiting REST
+Failure Message: Request timed out while waiting for REST

 Failure Status: 429